If you’re working as a Dasher for DoorDash, you might be wondering – how does DoorDash assign orders?

 Your DoorDash acceptance rate is based on the number of orders you’ve accepted in your last 100 delivery requests.
 Some people seem to think that this matters – i.e. a higher acceptance rate means you’ll get more orders sent your way.

 As with the other factors in this section, there’s no evidence to support that your acceptance rate matters, and indeed, DoorDash makes it clear in their terms that your acceptance rate does not impact your ability to Dash.
 My acceptance rate typically ranges between 10-30% and I’ve never seen anything to suggest I’m getting fewer orders.
-If anything, I’m getting tons of orders and forced to reject most of them because they aren’t worth completing.
+If anything, I’m getting tons of orders and have to reject a lot of them because they’re not worth completing.

 Your DoorDash acceptance rate doesn’t matter, so don’t worry about it.